voxel51/fiftyone/docs/source/cli/index.rst

       -h, --help            show this help message and exit -g GLOB_PATT, --glob-patt GLOB_PATT
-                            a glob pattern of datasets to delete --non-persistent      delete all non-persistent datasetes
+                            a glob pattern of datasets to delete --non-persistent      delete all non-persistent datasets

 **Examples**